-Written reports to the parents concerning student achievement will be made.
+Written reports to the parents concerning student achievement will be made every nine (9) weeks by the teacher, and additional written reports will be made when necessary.

 Teachers will confer with parents when necessary concerning academic progress and discipline of students.